ansys/ansys-tools-filetransfer-server/doc/source/contribute.rst

 Internal API
 ~~~~~~~~~~~~

+Documentation follows for the internal classes and functions of the FileTransfer Tool Server.
-This section contains the documentation of the internals of the file transfer server.
-It is intended for developers who
+This documentation is intended for developers who want to understand the inner workings
-want to understand the inner workings of the server and possibly extend it.
+of the server and possibly extend it.

 .. doxygennamespace:: file_transfer
    :project: ansys-tools-filetransfer-server